 Parents will often co-sign to give their kids a helping hand early in their life and career.
 Whether it’s a student loan for college or their first credit card, you will go above and beyond to see your loved ones thrive.
 My father co-signed for my student loan and my first car loan, and I am extremely grateful.

-While the benefits are mostly for the main borrower, the co-signer can also reap some benefit.
-If the credit card or loan is paid on time and in good standing, it can further help you build a good credit score or diversify your credit mix.
+While the benefits are mostly for the main cardholder, the co-signer can also reap some benefits.
+If the credit card is paid on time and in good standing, it can further help you build a good credit score or diversify your credit mix.

 Risks of Co-Signing

-Even though there are some advantages to you and many benefits for the primary borrower, there are also risks that you must consider.
+Even though there are some advantages to you and many benefits for the primary cardholder, there are also risks that you must consider.

 You are Financially and Legally Responsible

-If you cosign, you will be fully responsible for the loan or credit card.
-If the other borrower stops making payments for any reason, you will have to pay the balance yourself.
+If you cosign, you will be fully responsible for the credit card.
+If the other cardholder stops making payments for any reason, you will have to pay the balance yourself.